-One 12 volt battery is standard on your unit.
-An additional battery can be installed as an optional feature in this unit.
-The batteries are installed by Newmar.
-These batteries are warranted by the battery manufacturer.
-They are used to operate the 12 volt items in the unit.
-The batteries also operate the water heater's electronic ignition, landing jacks, etc. The in-line breakers protecting these circuits are found near the batteries.
+The battery on your unit is installed by Newmar Corporation.
+This battery is warranted by the battery manufacturer.
+It is used to operate the 12 volt items in the unit.
+The battery also operates the water heater's electronic ignition, landing jacks, etc. In-line breakers protecting these circuits are found near the battery.
 If the tow vehicle is equipped with a charge line, the tow vehicle's electrical system will charge the coach battery while in transit.
 The power converter automatically charges the coach batteries when the unit is connected to a 120 volt outside power source.